YE OLD WHITE BEAR UPDATE

-This is in no small part due to the overwhelming response from the pub's amazing supporters - over 800 of you responded to the survey that we sent out in December asking if you would return to the pub if it were to re-open (98.2% of you said Yes!).
+The renewal of it's ACV and therefore it's eventual reopening was in no small part down to the overwhelming response from the pub's amazing supporters - over 800 of you responded to the survey sent out in December asking if you would return to the pub if it were to re-open (98.2% of you said Yes!).

-In addition, just under 600 people wrote persuasive responses as to why the pub continues to matter so much to the local community - we sent every single one of your responses to the Council.
+In addition, just under 600 people wrote persuasive responses as to why the pub continues to matter so much to the local community.

 We also have to thank our three local Councillors who submitted a very powerful letter of support which convincingly argued that, despite being closed for five years, the pub is still essential to Hampstead village.